Y-Q-Y/haachama-language/README.md

-# Millennials to Snake People
+# Haachama language - forked from Millennials to Snake People

-Browser extension that reveals the *real* truth behind Millennials.
+Haato = Haachama, therefore, to = chama.

+Forked from Millennials to Snake People, and everything below this line is untouched.

 ## Installation